 So, what is Ripple, exactly?
 Ripple is both a payment network (RippleNet) and a cryptocurrency (Ripple XRP) created in 2012.
 RippleNet connects banks and other big institutions and allows them to transfer money and other assets through the network.
 All transactions are recorded on the decentralized XRP Ledger.

 Ripple XRP is the currency used in the payment network for all transactions, reducing the time and money associated with cross-border payments.
 Each transaction through the system is processed in only four seconds.
 For comparison, Ethereum takes more than two minutes, Bitcoin over an hour, while traditional systems can take between three and five days.

 The currency is also scalable — it can handle 1,500 transactions per second.
-Bitcoin, on the other hand, can reportedly only handle seven in the same time, which is one of the reasons why Bitcoin Cash was created.
+Bitcoin, on the other hand, can reportedly only handle seven in the same timespan.
+That’s one of the reasons Bitcoin Cash now exists.